refaelbm/MIPS-CPU-Architecture-Single-Cycle-Datapath-based/README.md

  The architecture has 6 design units implemented:
   1. Top level (MIPS)
+     - The top level envelop toghter the other 5 design that we will talk about
   2. Control design
-  3. DeMemory
-  4. Execute
-  5. IDeCode
-  6. IFetch

- The Top level:
- - The top level envelop toghter the other 5 design that we will talk about

- The Control:
      - Doing the needed decoding
      - Manage the other units
      - Responsible for all the control lines, and putting the values in them according to the relevant command.

- The DeMemory:
+  3. DeMemory
      - Unit that responsible for the write and reading in the memory

- The Execute:
+  4. Execute
      - This is the unit that performs the arithmetic/logical operations that some commands require

- The IDecode:
+  5. IDeCode
      - This is the unit that decodes the command, and decides which registers are used.

- The IFetch:
+  6. IFetch
      - This is the unit that calculates the address of the next command to be executed, and calls the next command to be executed from memory.

 Verification Scope:
  - Implemented with VHDL generator, function checker and coverage using ModelSim